Jason-Hargrove/100-days-of-code/README.md

 # 100 Days Of Code - logs

+### Day 65: December 19, 2021

+**Today's Progress:** Webstorm, React.
+Customized Webstorm, troubleshot React components.

+**Thoughts:** Spent some time tweaking my IDE and playing around with some features.
+Made a mess out of a couple of components previously that cost me time today.

 ### Day 64: December 18, 2021

 **Today's Progress:** React.
 JS logic and variables into markup, fixed mistakes, extracted info into objects, writing expressions inside JSX.